-21 Foolproof Questions to Get Your Child to Open Up About School
+21 Questions to Get Your Child to Open Up About School

 “How was your day?”
 “Fine.”
 It’s not exactly illuminating conversation, is it?
 Unfortunately, many kids with ADHD don’t leap at the opportunity to talk to Mom and Dad about how their day at school went — especially if it went poorly.
 Here’s how parents can encourage better communication (hint: it starts by asking the right questions).

 Kids don’t like to share their thoughts and feelings about school, especially if they have had a rough day.
-Unfortunately, many children diagnosed with attention deficit disorder (ADHD or ADD) have a lot of rough days at school.
+Unfortunately, many children diagnosed with attention deficit hyperactivity disorder (ADHD) have a lot of rough days at school.
 Many of them find school a slog — seven hours of falling short of expectations and feeling bad about themselves.
 Who would want to talk about those experiences every day?

 Liz Evans, a mother of three and a former educator who blogs at Simple Simon and Company (simplesimonandco.com), wanted to get more out of her two tight-lipped children, Simon and Grace.
 When she asked how school was, they grunted “Fine” or “Good.”
 Nothing else.